Distinguished members of the Board,

 In this regard, I commend the Board for its efforts throughout the pandemic to support national authorities in maintaining systems for licit trade in controlled substances, while preventing diversion and abuse.

-I welcome the joint efforts of our offices during the COVID-19 lockdown, including to provide urgent support to countries such as Moldova, Kenya and Afghanistan that were facing difficulties in importing medication for opium substitution treatment.
+I welcome the joint efforts of our offices during the COVID-19 lockdown, including to provide urgent support to countries such as Moldova, Kenya and Afghanistan that were facing difficulties in importing medication for opioid substitution therapy.

 Together with WHO, UNODC and INCB also issued a joint statement in August on the importance of ensuring that the procurement and supply of controlled medicines in countries meet the needs of patients, both those who have COVID-19 and those who require internationally controlled medicines for other medical conditions.